-Brian C. Wahler became the Mayor of Piscataway in 2000, was reelected in 2004, 2008 and reelected in 2012.
+President Wahler has been the Mayor of Piscataway since 2000 and a Member of the League’s Executive Board since 2006.
 He was first elected to the Township Council in 1992 and served as Vice President and President of the Council.
-He is currently a member of the Piscataway planning Board and is on the Executive Committee of the American Parkinson Disease Association-NJ Chapter.
+He is currently a member of the Piscataway Planning Board and is on the Executive Committee of the American Parkinson Disease Association-NJ Chapter.

-Under his leadership, Piscataway was chosen SPORTSTOWN NEW JERSEY, BY Sports Illustrated Magazine and in August 2008 Piscataway was designated by Money Magazine as one of the 100 best places to live in America.
+Under his leadership, Piscataway was chosen SPORTSTOWN NEW JERSEY, by Sports Illustrated Magazine and in 2008, 2010, and 2014, Piscataway was designated by Money Magazine as one of the 100 best places to live in America.
 Mayor Wahler is a member of the United States Conference of Mayors (USCM) and served on their Transportation and Communication Committee, Homeland Security Task Force and in 2006 was appointed USCM Membership Chair.

 Mayor Wahler is a graduate of Rutgers, The State University.

 Mayor Wahler and his wife Paulette have three children, Olivia, B.C. and Michael.

 League 1st Vice President

 Mayor Joseph Tempesta, Jr. of West Caldwell is the new 1st Vice President of the New Jersey State League of Municipalities.
 Mayor Tempesta, who previously served as the League’s 2nd Vice President, was elected today at the League of Municipalities’ Annual Business Meeting.

 As First Vice President of the New Jersey League of Municipalities, Mayor Tempesta will help guide the association of New Jersey’s 565 municipal governments.
 He will represent the interests and needs of New Jersey’s local elected officials to county, state, and federal governments.